nhsconnect/FHIR-Maternity-Record/pages/explore/explore_allergies_and_adverse_reactions.md

 ## Allergies and Adverse Reactions List Structure ##

+{% include custom/allergy_adverse.svg %}

+## Maternity Data Standard Mapping to FHIR profiles ##

+The following tables detail how to populate the FHIR resources and the mapping to the Maternity data standard.

 ## Patient Reference ##

 The Admission details list has a mandated subject reference to the Patient resource.
 This means that any exchange of the Admission details heading data must also include the [Patient demographics List.](explore_patient_demographics.html)

-## Maternity Data Standard Mapping to FHIR profiles ##

-The following tables detail how to populate the FHIR resources and the mapping to the Maternity data standard.

 ## Mapping for Allergies and Adverse Reactions List ##